 - Academic records.
 Arrange for official copies of the following records to be sent to Hesston College Admissions:

 - High school transcript and/or General Education Development (G.E.D.) test results.
 Admission will be granted on the basis of a six or seven semester transcript.
 But a final transcript showing graduation date and grade point average must be on file before the student can attend classes.
 For academic records, home-schooled applicants are required to submit 1) an outline or transcript of coursework covered or a GED test score, and 2) standardized test scores.
 The Admissions office may also request a certificate of high school completion from the home state.
-This requirement is waived for students with a bachelor’s degree or higher.
+This requirement may be waived for students with an associate degree or higher.